merces/entropy/README.md

     $ git clone https://github.com/merces/entropy.git
     $ cd entropy

-If you have CMake installed:
+If you have CMake installed, build with:

     $ mkdir build
     $ cd build
     $ cmake ..
     $ make

-Or if you don't:
+Or if you don't, just used `g++`:

     $ g++ -o entropy entropy.cpp